gardener/etcd-druid/docs/development/local-e2e-tests.md

 - `PROVIDERS`:  Providers used for testing (`all`, `aws`, `azure`, `gcp`).
 Multiple entries must be comma separated.
     > **Note**: Some tests will use very first entry from env `PROVIDERS` for e2e testing (ex: multi-node tests).
 So for multi-node tests to use specific provider, specify that provider as first entry in env `PROVIDERS`.
 - `KUBECONFIG`: Kubeconfig pointing to cluster where Etcd-Druid will be deployed (preferably [KinD](https://kind.sigs.k8s.io)).
 - `TEST_ID`:    Some ID which is used to create assets for and during testing.
+If not set, last git commit hash will be used to form a default `TEST_ID`
 - `STEPS`:      Steps executed by `make` target (`setup`, `deploy`, `test`, `undeploy`, `cleanup` - default: all steps).
+- `CLUSTER`:    If this environment variable is set with the value `local`, a KinD cluster is created and Etcd-Druid is deployed in the local KinD cluster.
+To deploy Etcd-Druid in a remote cluster, set this variable with the value `remote` and set `KUBECONFIG` variable as well.
+If not set, `CLUSTER` variable will be set with `local` by default.
+    > **Note**: No need to set KUBECONFIG environment variable if `CLUSTER` is set to `local`

 ### AWS Env Variables